cppalliance/safe-cpp/proposal/draft.md

 ## Categories of safety

-It's instructive to break the memory safety problem down into five categories.
+It's instructive to break the memory safety problem down into four categories.
 Each of these is addressed with a different strategy.

 ### Lifetime safety